Inside Sri Lanka

 Day 04 A private spice plantation & Kandy

-Today, you’ll travel inwards to a private spice plantation, where a spice connoisseur will explain how fragrant spices are grown and used for cooking/medical purposes.
+Your journey continues into Sri lanka’s lush green hill country: an emerald landscape of misty hills dotted with sparkling waterfalls.
+You’ll travel to a private spice plantation, where a spice connoisseur will explain how fragrant spices are grown and used for cooking/medical purposes.
 It’s a rare experience, and the treats just keep coming as we travel onwards to the sacred city of Kandy, a UNESCO World Heritage City.
-You have a lovely hotel with a rooftop pool in this home-place of the Temple of the Tooth Relic.
+You have a lovely hotel with pool in this home-place of the Temple of the Tooth Relic.
 In the evening, gather for a meal at a quaint local restaurant before enjoying a walk around this buzzing city.

 Day 05 Meditate with a master

-Today you’ll enjoy an early breakfast before being taken to meet a yoga and meditation master at their home on the outskirts of Kandy.
-Surrounded by a picturesque landscaped garden, your host will talk deeply and beautifully about Buddhism and what it means to him, before moving on to meditation and all of its benefits.
-You’ll be taken through a private meditation session and put into practice the deep breathing techniques your guide has taught you.
+Enjoy an early breakfast before being taken to meet a yoga and meditation master at their home on the outskirts of Kandy.
+Surrounded by a picturesque landscaped garden, your host will talk deeply and beautifully about Buddhism and what it means to him, before moving on to yoga and all of its benefits.
+You’ll be taken through a private yoga session and put into practice the deep breathing techniques your guide has taught you.
 After a spiritual morning, you’ll meet Chami, a local Kandyan artist and your inside guide to the delights of Sri Lankan cooking.
-You’ll accompany Chami to the local market first, travelling in Tuk Tuks with a shopping list of vegetables and spices to buy.
+You’ll accompany Chami to the local market first, travelling in tuk tuks with a shopping list of vegetables and spices to buy.
 Then you’ll work as teams to conjure up a curry feast.

 Day 06 A spectacular train ride

 A Sri Lankan train trip is a bucket-list moment; and today you’ll experience it first-hand.
 You’ll board a four-hour train from Kandy to Nanuoya, traveling third class for a local experience with spectacular jungle views.
 Your group’s first stop is Nuwara Eliya, an elegant city in the tea country hills of central Sri Lanka.
 Have lunch at a local restaurant and wander around the charming streets and colonial-era cottages of a place dubbed “Little England”.
-Then, travel further into tea country to your remote and atmospheric lodgings at a converted tea factory from the 1800s.
+Then, travel further into tea country to your tranquil lodgings at a boutique resort and spa.
 Upon arrival at your unique abode, surrounded by rolling hills and plantations, you’ll receive the ritual Hindu Tilak mark on your forehead.
-Then, once settled in, it’ll be time to relax around the cerulean infinity pool overlooking the misty landscapes.
+Then, once settled in, it’ll be time to relax around the cerulean pool overlooking the misty landscapes.

 Day 09 Leopard spotting at Yala

 You’ll make a super-early start today to beat the crowds at Yala National Park, home to elephants, crocodiles, aquatic birds – and the highest population density of leopards worldwide.
 Spotting these elusive creatures on a morning game drive is a pinch-me moment; keep your eyes peeled for them and other wildlife (elephants, bears) in the wilderness.
 You’ll hit the hotel pool before moving into the beautiful old trading port of Galle, with lunch along the way.
-In the afternoon, you’ll arrive at The Heritage Galle Fort and explore the 300-year-old UNESCO World Heritage setting.
-Overlooking the Indian Ocean, Galle city is packed with art galleries, grand colonial-Dutch mansions and a thriving craft beer scene: the evening is yours to enjoy.
+Once checked in to your next hotel, you’ll spend the afternoon exploring the 300-year-old UNESCO World Heritage setting.
+Overlooking the Indian Ocean, Galle city is packed with art galleries, grand colonial-Dutch mansions and stylish cafes: the evening is yours to enjoy.

-You’ll have a bit more time to explore Galle this morning, before driving up the coast to the chilled beach area of Balapitiya.
-Your next and final stop on the Sri Lanka trip is the excellent Shinagawa Beach Hotel, overlooking a stunning palm-fringed stretch of beach.
-Make the most of this idyllic setting for the rest of the day: you can stretch out by the sea or the hotel pool, or unfurl at the on-site spa.
-The rooms alone are lovely here, with rain showers and pampering bath products.
-Come evening, the hotel’s Crimson Bar, with its signature mixology menu, is well worth a visit, and you can catch awesome sunset views out on the beach.
+You’ll have a bit more time to explore Galle this morning, before driving up the coast to the chilled beach area of Kosgoda.
+This will be the final stop of your Sri Lanka trip and it’s well worth the wait.
+Known for its stunning palm-fringed beach and dreamy sunsets, you’ll be staying in comfort just steps from the sand.
+Make the most of this idyllic setting for the rest of the day: you can stretch out by the sea or the hotel pool or unfurl at the on-site spa.
+Come evening, head to the hotel bar and relax with a sundowner to the sound of lapping waves.

-Day 11 Baby turtles & a candlelit dinner
+Day 11 Lazy beach living & a candlelit dinner

 More beach life beckons today: enjoy a long, leisurely breakfast at the hotel followed by free time to laze around and soak up the rays in your last full day in paradise.
-In the evening, you’ll gather for a very special visit to Kosgoda’s Turtle Hatchery & Conservation Project.
-Discover how volunteers take care of these endangered marine creatures, then volunteer yourself – as you and your Flash Pack group release baby turtles into the ocean.
-There is one more treat to come, as we drive over to a nearby beach for a private farewell dinner.
+For those who find it hard to sit still, there are optional excursions available.
+If you’re travelling between November and April, wildlife-watching boats head out regularly in search of spinner dolphins, sperm whales and the truly colossal blue whale.
+There’s one more treat to come tonight, as we drive over to a nearby beach for a private farewell dinner.
 Tuck into Sri Lankan seafood platters in the glow of a candlelit beach BBQ, with live DJ music.
 A worthy end to a sensational trip.

 Day 12 Until next time, Sri Lanka